vamshikds/linux_server/README.md

-# linux_server
+# linux_server via VPS
-Linux Server Admin via Windows 11
+Linux Server Admin via Windows 11 through vps by OVH Cloud

 1. Go to terminal/command prompt by typing **`cmd`** in windows search or by clicking **`windows key + R`** then entering **`cmd`** in the prompt.
     - Type **`winget`** in windows terminal to check the version of windows package manager - The **`winget`** command line utility enables installing applications and other packages from the command line. **WinGet** (short for Windows Package Manager) is a free and open-source command-line package manager.
 It's a tool that allows one to easily discover, install, upgrade, and manage applications on the computer using simple text commands in the terminal.